 - What successes have you had?

 - What challenges have you faced?

 - What have you learned along the way?

 Ask yourself the above questions, perhaps for both in and out of work.
-Ask your colleagues, family members.
+Ask your colleagues, friends and family members, too.

 Life Coach Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 Melanie Greene is an occupational psychologist, NLP master practitioner with over 30 years of experience.
 She works as a coach, trainer and mediator in a wide variety of businesses, specialising in communication issues in the workplace and helping people to learn how to manage the pressures and stresses of work and life.… Read more